 If for any reason a student account is overpaid, any excess may be refunded upon written request or may be left on account for the next semester.
-All refunds will be paid by check within 10-14 days following a request.
+All refunds will be requested through the student portal and issued within 10-14 days.